 Sarah Abbott receives Vanier Canada Graduate Scholarship

 Sarah is the first student at Royal Roads University to receive this prestigious award, which recognizes academic excellence, research potential and leadership.
-In February 2014, Sarah began work toward a doctorate degree in social sciences.
+In February 2014, Sarah began work toward an interdisciplinary doctorate degree in social sciences at Royal Roads.

-Using public ethnography and Indigenous research methodology to guide her research with trees and tree knowers, Sarah is examining the conscious awareness, intelligence and moral status of trees as much as possible from trees’ points of view in order to transcend traditional scientific knowledge that views trees and nature as mechanistic rather than ontologically emergent entities.
-By sharing this research through production of a film, Sarah aims to promote Indigenous and ancient knowledge of human and nonhuman interconnection, and stimulate empathetic awareness and action toward the environment.
+Using public ethnography and Indigenous research methodology to guide her research with trees and tree knowers, Sarah is examining the conscious awareness, intelligence and moral status of trees as much as possible from trees’ points of view in order to transcend traditional scientific knowledge that views trees and nature as mechanistic rather than ontologically emergent entities responsive to and interactive with the world around them.
+Sharing her research through production of a film, Sarah will work with Indigenous, ancient and scientific knowledge of trees and nature to deepen awareness of nonhuman and human interconnection, and environmental empathy.

 Sarah developed and led the Engaging Media and Indigenous Youth project (EMIY) in 2013.
 EMIY used Indigenous film and video as a springboard to engage with Indigenous youth on issues of media literacy and Indigenous culture, to develop knowledge and skills in media awareness, Indigenous filmmaking, communication and critical thinking.